sholtodouglas/multihost_dataloading/cloud_tpu_workflow.md

 A simple but manual process is described [here](https://cloud.google.com/tpu/docs/jax-pods).

 We're expecting to have a more interactive dev process, so we'll trade off a little setup for a quicker repeated workflow.
-We'll run a script that sets up a tmux pane, split by the number of hosts in the slice.
-TODO: explain
+We'll run a script that sets up a tmux pane, for each host in the slice - and sets up terminal broadcasting so that typing in any pane will be copied to the others.

 ```
 # Go to a new terminal window, and create this tmux session
 tmux new-session -d -s pod_control_pane

-# From your original terminal window, run this python script which will connect to the tmux session, create a window for every host in the TPU slice, and do our setup
+# From your original terminal window, run this python script which will connect to the tmux session, create a window for every host in the TPU slice, setup terminal broadcasting.
 python3 workflow_setup/infra.py --tpu_name=$TPU_NAME --zone=$ZONE --project=$PROJECT
 ```

+Now, we should have two terminals.
+- Local: The terminal one your local machine you just ran workflow_setup/infra.py from
+- Remote: A tmux terminal connected to every host, with terminal broadcasting.

+In your remote terminal